top of page

 Our Law Firm can help provide you with a Power Of Attorney so that you are covered if something bad were to happen.

-Most commonly, the power of attorney comes into play when someone becomes incapacitated due to a mental or physical disability.
+Most commonly, the power of attorney (POA) comes into play when someone becomes incapacitated due to a mental or physical disability.
 A person may be suffering from dementia or in a coma following an accident, making it impossible for them to take care of important financial matters or make medical decisions for themselves.
 In Pennsylvania, if someone becomes unable to manage their affairs and they do not have a power of attorney in place, a court may appoint a guardian to handle those affairs for them – and it may not be the person they would have chosen themselves, so a power of attorney allows them to place their faith in someone they trust.
 Contact our team of estate planning attorneys to get your power of attorney started today.

 Trust is a key factor when choosing an agent for your power of attorney.
 Whether the agent selected is a friend, relative, organization, or attorney, you need someone who will look out for your best interests, respect your wishes, and won't abuse the powers granted to him or her.